 The DUI Unit is responsible for aggressively and proactively seeking out impaired drivers.
-In 2013 there were 1,329 DUI Arrests made from this unit alone.
+In 2015 there were 732 DUI Arrests made from this unit alone.
 The arrests are extremely important when you consider the following figures.
-In 2012, Davidson County experienced 66 fatal crashes with 29% of those crashes involving an impaired driver.
-The impairment percentage for 2013 are still pending toxicology results.
+In 2015, Davidson County experienced 69 fatal crashes with 39% of those crashes involving an impaired driver.

 The unit uses enforcement efforts that are designed to target impaired driving.
 One of the methods is DUI or Sobriety Check Points.

 It is statistically proven that October is the most common month of the year to be arrested for DUI followed by March and May.

 Friday is the most common night for DUI arrests with Saturday and Thursday the next most common.

 Officers assigned to the DUI Unit have been trained to detect both alcohol and drug impairment.
 Some of the officers are certified as Drug Recognition Experts and often assist in training officers at the Metropolitan Nashville Police Academy and the Tennessee Law Enforcement Academy.

 Officers are assigned with either partially marked or completely unmarked vehicles that are equipped with onboard camera systems which record and capture the driver’s actions as well as the Standard Field Sobriety Tasks.
 Standard Field Sobriety Tasks are designed to give the DUI officer indications of the subject’s level of impairment.

 Walk and Turn